Code-Institute-Submissions/Milestone-13/README.md

 ### Bugs encountered

-- There is a strange bug in IE11 that moves the centered content in the jumbotron on all pages to the right.
+- There is a bug in IE11 that moves the centered content in the jumbotron on all pages to the right.
 This remains unaddressed at this point.

 ## Deployment